Small Town Gorgia is at the heart of my family story, and my research as a historian.

 Like most people with even a vague sense that they have ancestors that must somehow have influenced their lives, I subscribed to Ancestry.com and spent some time rummaging through censuses and government records to build a chart of my family heritage.
 Ancestry is a wonderful tool, but I suspect most southerners get hooked on finding all their ancestors who fought in the Civil War.
 Its no surprise that the most often requested library census records are for the 1860 census, the last one prior to the bombardment of Fort Sumter.
 But “fleshing out” the real story of our ancestors can be daunting, time consuming and even expensive.
 Joining heritage societies (of which their seem to be hundreds) often require pretty elaborate proof in order to join.
 Frankly, while recognizing the social and historical value of such organizations, joining one of them interests me but little .

 What does interest me is learning about the people who influenced my parents, and therefore me and my immediate family.
 For me this includes primarily the parents and grandparents of my own parents.
 I am a historian by profession and as you may recall , I am researching the terrible banking crisis in Georgia in the years following World War I. My interest is focused on in my grandfather’s career as a smalltown banker, and I am trying to discover why his bank failed and why he experienced personal bankruptcy.
-When I stumbled upon the remarkable story of why 183 banks in Georgia failed in a matter of weeks in 1926 , I thought: here at last is the link between my family’s misfortunes and the worst financial crisis in the south since the Civil War.
+When I stumbled upon the remarkable story of why 183 banks in Georgia (and a few in Florida) failed in a matter of weeks in 1926 , I thought: here at last is the link between my family’s misfortunes and the worst financial crisis in the south since the Civil War.

 I have invested countless hours researching both the crisis and the effect it had on my grandparents, my parents and even on me.
 This seems much closer to the events shaping my own and my parents’ lives than learning that my ancestors fought at Gettysburg -which they actually did.
 Events of the 1920’s occurred when my parents were children, shaped their young lives and prospects, and led to my being the first member of my family ever to graduate from college.